You Only Linearize Once: Tangents Transpose to Gradients: Language

+\begin{proof} If the term $e$ is closed, we can vacuously scale all of the free linear variables of $e$ without changing the evaluation of $e$.
+All the linear results must therefore be 0.
+Formally, Claim 3 gives us $e[;]_l = 2 e[;]_l = 0$ for every linear result position $l$ of $e$. \end{proof}

-\begin{corollary} Every closed term in \Lone\ returns 0 for all its linear results. \end{corollary} Ergo, for a linear computation of \Lone\ to do anything non-trivial, one has to supply non-zero inputs to it extra-linguistically.
-In particular, for the statement of \Cref{thm:linearity} not to be vacuous, one must allow $\delval{x}_j$ and $\delval{y}_j$ to be non-zero without asking where those non-zero values came from.
-We will rely on this typographic convention in the sequel as well.
+In particular, for the statement of \Cref{thm:linearity} not to be vacuous, one must allow $\mdelval{x}$ and $\mdelval{y}$ to be non-zero without asking where those non-zero values came from.
+This is ok, though, because we are generally interested in \emph{open} terms of \Lone, such as the bodies of \Lone\ functions.
+In that case, we can assume the non-zero linear values are provided externally through the substitution of free variables.

 \begin{lemma} The work a \Lone\ function or expression does is at least the number of real scalars in its linear inputs, less the number of real scalars in its linear outputs. \end{lemma}

 \begin{proof} The only linear operations in \Lone\ that return fewer scalar results than they consume are \ttt{+} and $\drop$, each of which costs 1 per net scalar consumed.
 Since all linear variables must be either consumed or returned, the result follows. \end{proof}